parkerlewis9/Recursion/m2_BooleanSeeking_isaPalindrome/README.md

 ##### A video dissecting this algorithm using a stack diagram will be provided in future versions of this repository.

-Check the desired inputs and outputs to the `isaPalindrome` function found in `test/isaPalindrome.test.js` file and run `npm test` to check your solution.
+Check the desired inputs and outputs to the `isaPalindrome` function found in `test/isaPalindrome.test.js` file, run `npm install`, and then run `npm test` to check your solution.
 A solution is provided in `isaPalindrome_solution.js`.

 ___________________________